GRANTS MANAGER, Center for Antiracist Research

 Bachelor's Degree and 5-8 years of experience required.
 Previous experience at a nonprofit with grant-writing, prospecting, financial project management and reporting experience welcome.

 To be considered for the role, please include a resume and cover letter.
-Finalist for the role will be asked to submit an assignment.

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 We are a VEVRAA Federal Contractor.Job Location BOSTON, Massachusetts, United StatesPosition TypeFull-Time/Regular